kdkd/getcpumicrocode/README.md

-This is a single shell script that runs in both bash and csh and on both Linux and FreeBSD.
+This is a single shell script that runs in bash, csh and a generic POSIX shell (e.g. /bin/sh) on both Linux and FreeBSD.
 It displays the current CPU model name and microcode version on any amd64 / x86_64 CPU.
 It does not have any dependencies other than what ships with the OS.

 On Linux it can run as any user, on FreeBSD it requires root access to execute `cpucontrol`.